aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/file-protection/_index.md

 ## **Decrypting Excel file with Aspose.Cells for JavaScript via C++**
-It is very easy to open a password-protected Excel file and decrypt it using the Aspose.Cells API as shown in the following code:
+It is very easy to open a password‑protected Excel file and decrypt it using the Aspose.Cells API as shown in the following code:

 ```html
 <!DOCTYPE html>